IE-Digital/simple_a_b/README.txt

 Simple A/B

 This is the core module for Simple A/B it controls everything to do with setting up and creating tests.

-Currently this module can only create tests for custom blocks and send to reports to Google Analytics with some sub modules enabled.
+Currently this module can only create tests for custom blocks and can send to reports to Google Analytics.

-To create a test navigate to "/admin/config/user-interface/simple-a-b" and create a new test, and fill in the form to to enable a new a/b test.
+To create a test goto "/admin/config/user-interface/simple-a-b" create a new test, and filling in the form and enable the new a/b test.

 You might have to clear the cache for these new test to take effect once enabled.